The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 And we're using a public school curriculum because

 Is it like that for your kids right now?
-You remember the kids are always watching you.
+You remember, the kids are always watching you, correct?
 Correct.
+They're looking to see what you're interested in, what you admire.

-They want to be proud of themselves.
-Of course.
+They want you to be proud of them, they want to be proud of themselves.

-I think my wife and I do a good job of articulating what makes us proud, what we're interested in, in this case, health, wellness, longevity.
+Of course, I think my wife and I do a good job of articulating what makes us proud, what we're interested in, in this case, health, wellness, longevity.
 Yes.

-You know, also wealth.
+wealth.
 You know, they own real estate.

-the kids won an award in Utah for being the youngest real estate landlords.
+The kids won an award in Utah for being the youngest real estate landlords.
 I remember you telling me.

 And so, you know, they're very proud of that and they want to do more.